If you're running a SaaS or subscription business, you already know churn is bad. Losing customers means losing revenue. Simple math.

 Company B: $100,000 MRR, 5% monthly churn

-Company B has a $234,000 larger hole in their cash flow over the next year just from the difference in churn rate.
+Company B has a $234,000 larger hole in its collections over the next year from the churn-rate difference alone.
 That's the cost of multiple engineers, a complete marketing budget, or the difference between profitability and shutdown.

 Churn vs. Lifetime Value (LTV)